What is tendonitis?

 Is there a psychological component to tendon pain?

 Yes.
 We know that people with anxiety and depression find it more challenging to manage their tendon pain, similar to other chronic pain states.
-Why this is still up for debate.
+Why is this still up for debate?
 Nonetheless, treating people’s anxiety regarding their tendon pain is essential in the overall context of treatment.

-Tendon neuroplastic training: is there a better way to improve tendon rehab?
+Tendon neuroplastic training: Is there a better way to improve tendon rehab?

 Other tendon information: